rovitotv/SensorCraft/README.rst

 A `YouTube video has been created <https://youtu.be/C9n1bS54AIw>`_ to show students how to install SensorCraft and Enthought Canopy then run the examples.
-The video is for Mac OS X but the process for Windows and Linux is similar.  **SensorCraft requires Python 2.7, make sure you install a version of Enthought Canopy that supports Python 2.7.**
+The video is for Mac OS X but the process for Windows and Linux is similar.  **SensorCraft supports both Python 2.7 and Python 3.x, make sure you install a version of Enthought Canopy that supports Python 2.7 or Python 3.x.**

 GitHub Release
 ==============

+`v1.9 Thanks to @Fladam for a MOB Chapter and Python 3 support <https://github.com/rovitotv/SensorCraft/releases/download/v1.9/SensorCraftV1.9.zip>`_

 `v1.8 Thanks to @Fladam Dr. Steve can now ride the rocket, updated Enthought install directions to reflect new version, and added a FAQ <https://github.com/rovitotv/SensorCraft/releases/download/v1.8/SensorCraftV1.8.zip>`_